* Jet, Air France-KLM sign agreement in Mumbai

 * Plan is to boost traffic to Europe and then North America

-* Potential challenge to Jet shareholder Etihad (Adds agreement details, comments from Jet's chairman)
+* Potential challenge to Jet shareholder Etihad (Adds details, quotes, analyst comment)

 Indian international air traffic is booming, but much of the growth has been captured by the three big Gulf carriers including Etihad, which owns 24 percent of Jet.

-The "enhanced cooperation agreement" with Air France-KLM, signed on Wednesday in India's financial capital Mumbai, is designed to route more traffic and expand the number of flights to Europe and then onwards to the United States.
+The "enhanced cooperation agreement" with Air France-KLM, signed in India's financial capital Mumbai, is designed to expand the number of flights to Europe and make Paris and Amsterdam hubs for connecting flights to the United States.

 The agreement also includes Delta Air Lines, with which Air France KLM has an existing partnership.